Active Projects

 See what we’re doing …

 Although we have big ambitions for the longer term, we intend to build our portfolio of projects slowly.
-We need to find our feet as an organisation and gather the necessary resources – in terms of people, finance, connections – which will help us succeed.
-We want to ensure we don’t compromise our ability to successfully deliver on our projects.
+We need to anchor ourselves as a local community organisation in a way that’s manageable for a group of volunteers who also have busy lives and families and quintas to care for.
+We want to ensure we don’t compromise our ability to successfully deliver on our projects, neglect our other responsibilities and activities or venture into burn-out territory.

 If you’re excited by any of these projects and would love to work with us on them, come and join us!
 You just need to become a member of the association to get involved (though it’s not necessary to be a member to volunteer with us or join our planting days).
 We welcome your help and enthusiasm!